Twin Stroller Guide

 This type of stroller offers the stability needed for heavy jogging or running over numerous types of terrain.
 The larger, fixed front wheel provides straight tracking and better handling over bumps.
 The wheels are actually more like bicycle tires which make for a more comfortable ride at any speed.
 There are also several available features to take into account when choosing the most suitable model.
 Options like shock absorbers and change out to a bike trailer are just a couple of aspects.

-Swivel Front Wheel / Wheels
+Swivel Front Wheels

 If you plan on using your stroller for light jogging, power walking, and the mall, then this might be a good choice.
 The front wheel or wheels are commonly smaller than the fixed models and almost always air filled.
 They might not track as straight or go over bumps as easily, but they are much more maneuverable.
 And, of course, they have several additional features to choose from, like adjustable handlebar, and narrow profile.